A reader wants to help his mother, but he's scared he'll make the problem worse.

 Debt settlement is a type of debt relief.

+Debt relief and debt settlement are often used together in ads because debt settlement is a form of debt relief.
 I realize that sounds confusing, but it’s akin to saying Navy Seals are part of the Navy, but not the other way around.
 The Seals are a special force within the Navy.
 Likewise, debt settlement is one weapon in debt relief.